HoldenFolk/BikeRentalDApp/M3/Architecture.md

 ### Different Approaches
 We explored two alternative solutions to address our challenge:
 -	The first option proposed a one-trip-only system, eliminating the need for user accounts altogether.
 Users could instantly engage with the app to create a smart contract with any bike without prior registration.
-However, we opted against this approach due to its lack of membership features, making it less cost-effective for regular users.
+The absence of user accounts was the strength but also the weakness of this option.
+Indeed, it makes monthly or annual memberships impossible.
+It also removes the possibility for the user to file any complaints about a past trip (unsuccessful docking or mistake in the billing for example).
 -	The second approach introduced a signature-based membership system, still avoiding the need for traditional user accounts.
 Upon purchasing a membership via a smart contract, users were prompted to provide an electronic signature.
 Bixi then verified user identity by comparing the provided signature with their database.
 This system offered the advantage of Bixi tracking user history for up to one month, as signatures changed with each new membership.
 Nevertheless, we dismissed this system as it posed challenges in user-friendliness when generating individual electronic signatures.

 ## 3. Functional requirements